megclaypool/ts_recipes/behat/README.md

 ## Part 2: Set up some tests and run them

-1. Copy the features directory to your behat installation.
+1. Copy the contents of the features directory to your behat/features installation.
 2. Copy behat.yml to your behat installation, and edit the base_url setting.
 3. Start selenium. `selenium-server`
 4. Run any of the following: